aws-amplify/amplify-ui-android/samples/liveness/README.md

    5. Name the policy
    6. Choose **Create Policy**
 ### Run the App
 Build and run the project on an Android device in Android Studio.
+You may need to go to File -> Sync Project with Gradle Files if you get an error "SDK location not found".

 The project requires Android SDK API level 24 (Android 7.0) or higher.